PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-And finally in the `pate.tsx` file let's import this new function and delete the previous one.
+And finally, in the `pate.tsx` file, let's import this new function and delete the previous one.

 Our final code should look like the following.